-The Thorn Tree Project began by raising money to help the Samburu start a series of kindergartens in the outlying nomadic communities that would allow parents to experience the benefits of schooling firsthand.
+The Thorn Tree Project began by raising money to help the Samburu start a series of preschools in the outlying nomadic communities that would allow parents to experience the benefits of schooling firsthand.

 Finding a location for the preschools was easy.
 The community identified the largest, shadiest thorn tree in the area, and propped a blackboard up against the tree trunk.